Storage Manager

 # Extend storage

-Among other needs, you might need to use existing storages to create more complex uses.
+Among other needs, you might need to use existing storages to combine them in a more complex use case.
 For example, let's say we would like to mix the local and remote storages inside another one.
 This is how it would look like:

 },